Your code will probably rely on operator declarations and

 load its module-files before its non-module-files.

 This cross-referencer was written in order to tear out the copious dead code from the application that the author became responsible for.
-If you are doing such a thing, the cross-referencer is an invaluable tool.
+If you are doing such a thing, then the cross-referencer is an invaluable tool.
 Be sure to save the output from the first run that you get from the cross referencer: this is very useful resource to help you find things that you’ve accidentally ripped out and that you really needed after all.

 There are situations where the cross-referencer does not follow certain